 This Starbucks Medicine Ball Recipe is just the thing for those chilly months, and when you’re feeling under the weather.
 With citrus mint and peach tea, lemon, and honey, this honey citrus mint tea comes together quickly – it’s comforting AND delicious!

-This Medicine Ball Tea, my own Starbucks copycat recipe, is perfect comfort when I’m feeling under the weather, or when I simply want to relax on a chilly evening.
+This Medicine Ball Tea, my own Starbucks copycat recipe, is perfect comfort when we’re feeling under the weather, or when we simply want to relax on a chilly evening.
+I love that as long as we have tea bags, honey, and fresh lemons, we can make this delightful tea whenever we want!

-I started ordering this Starbucks drink in the airports several years ago, whenever I’d fly in the evening, and especially during the winter.
+I started ordering this Starbucks drink in the airports many years ago, whenever I’d fly in the evening, and especially during the winter.
+Starbucks now calls it “honey citrus mint tea” on their menu, but I love it just the same.
+Here’s why we make this tea:

 What Is A Medicine Ball Drink?